Trust your instincts

 Before workplace violence occurs, every campus office or department should perform an initial assessment to identify its particular workplace security issues.
 If that assessment determines university employees are at significant risk, the responsible manager or supervisor should contact the Virginia Tech Police Department for additional information and training.

-For additional information on ways to recognize danger and to minimize the risk of violence at work, see Campus and Work Place Violence (Virginia Tech Human Resources) and Work Place Violence (Virginia Tech Environmental Health and Safety).
+For additional information on ways to recognize danger and to minimize the risk of violence at work, see Policy 5616 (Virginia Tech Human Resources) and Work Place Violence (Virginia Tech Environmental Health and Safety).

 Potential indicators of violence